braze-inc/braze-docs/_docs/_api/endpoints/messaging/duplicate_campaigns.md

 page_order: 4
 layout: api_page
 page_type: reference
-description: "This article outlines details about duplicating Campaigns via an API endpoint."
+description: "This article outlines details about the Duplicating campaigns endpoint."

 ---
 {% api %}
-# Duplicate Campaigns via API
+# Duplicate campaigns via API
 {% apimethod post core_endpoint|https://www.braze.com/docs/core_endpoints %}
 /campaigns/duplicate
 {% endapimethod %}

-> Use this endpoint to duplicate Campaigns.
-This API endpoint is akin to [duplicating Campaigns in the Braze dashboard.][1]
+> Use this endpoint to duplicate campaigns.
+This API endpoint is similar to [duplicating campaigns in the Braze dashboard][1].

 {% alert note %}
 To use this endpoint, you'll need to generate an API key with the `campaigns.duplicate` permission.
 {% endalert %}

 {% alert important %}
-Duplicating a Campaign by API is currently in early access.
+Duplicating a campaign via API is currently in early access.
 Contact your Braze account manager if you're interested in participating in the early access.
 {% endalert %}

 ## Rate limit